Solar 101 Beginners Guide Australia

 • Location: The rules on who can install solar systems differ between states and territories; some require the company and/or individual installer to be a licensed electrical contractor, while others permit sub-contracting installation to a licensee.
 Check your state or territory’s rules.

 • Longevity: How long has the retailer or installer been in business?
 Check online reviews and ask about its business history to ensure it’ll be around for you to call on in the future if needed.
-In particular, ask if they offer ongoing support such as a phone helplinel.
+In particular, ask if they offer ongoing support such as a phone helpline.

 • Warranties: What product and workmanship warranties does the retailer or installer offer?
-Warranties in the solar space can be as long as 25 years or more but vary in length depending on which part of your system they apply to so make sure you understand what’s on offer.
+Warranties in the solar space can be as long as 25 years or more but vary in length depending on which part of your system they apply to, so make sure you understand what’s on offer.

 • Experience: Many long-time solar retailers and installers advertise how many installations they’ve done and showcase case studies of satisfied customers.
 As previous, check out online reviews, ask about their installation experience and even ask to speak to a happy customer or two if that makes you feel more comfortable.

 • Financing: Solar retailers and installers may offer a variety of finance options if you need to pay off your solar system over time.
-Not all may suit your needs, though, so if you do require finance, ensure your solar provider has the option you require.
+Not all may suit your needs, so if you do require finance, ensure your solar provider has the option you require.

 If you aren’t sure where to start when looking for a quality solar installer, check Canstar Blue’s solar installer ratings to see which large retailers and installers other Australian solar buyers rated.